ScienceComputing/pattern_analysis/docs/source/index.rst

 Check out the :doc:`usage` section for further information.

+Note

-Note: This project is under active development.
+This project is under active development.

 .. toctree::
    :maxdepth: 2